MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/docs/guide_to_model_generation.rst

 *Note: there is also a **QUICKSTART** version of this notebook - with no explanations*

-The code will work with your own datafiles but it is recommended to try one of the example datasets first.
+It is recommended to try one of the example datasets first but it function with any datafiles that are correctly formatted.

 Contents
 --------